Fashion Merchandising & Retailing - B.S.

 - Identify, analyze and forecast future industry trends in the acquisition of products and manufacturing of consumer goods.

-The Fashion Merchandising & Retailing degree program at the Providence and Charlotte campuses offers two specializations: Merchandising Buying and Fashion Marketing and Visual Merchandising.
+The Fashion Merchandising & Retailing degree program at the Providence, Charlotte and North Miami campuses offers two specializations: Merchandise Buying and Fashion Marketing & Visual Merchandising.

 Fashion Merchandising & Retailing